-(a) The Tribal Gaming Commission shall prepare and forward a report on each background investigation to the National Indian Gaming Commission.
-An investigative report shall include all of the following:

-- (1) Steps taken in conducting a background investigation;

-- (2) Results obtained;

-- (3) Conclusions reached; and

-- (4) The bases for those conclusions.
+- (a) Before issuing a license to a primary management official or key employee, the Tribal Gaming Commission shall prepare an investigative report on each background investigation and notice of results for the National Indian Gaming Commission. - (1) An investigative report shall include all of the following: - (A) Steps taken in conducting a background investigation; - (B) Results obtained; - (C) Conclusions reached; and - (D) The bases for those conclusions.